Juan Tejada

-Juan David Tejada Londono (born 14 January 1997) is a Panamanian footballer who plays as a forward for Indy Eleven in the USL Championship.
+Juan David Tejada Londono (born 14 January 1997) is a Panamanian footballer who plays as a forward for Colorado Springs Switchbacks in the USL Championship.

 Career

 Youth and college

 Tejada played with the youth academy of Chepo F.C. in his native Panama starting from U–15 before moving to the United States on a scholarship to play for IMG Academy in Bradenton, Florida.

 After graduating from IMG, Tejada began playing collegiately for the Eckerd Tritons in St. Petersburg, Florida.
 During his time at Eckerd, Tejada started every game for the Tritons all four years he played there.

 Club

 Lakeland Tropics

 Tejada played in the USL PDL in 2017 and 2018, starring as an attacking midfielder or forward for the Lakeland Tropics.
 In 2018, while playing alongside some of the Tropics' MASL professionals, Tejada led the team in scoring with 7 goals in 11 appearances.

 Tampa Bay Rowdies

 In early 2019, Tejada joined the local Tampa Bay Rowdies as a preseason trialist.
 He scored in a closed–door friendly against the UCF Knights and impressed coaches and fans alike with his work rate against Major League Soccer's D.C.
 United before being rewarded with a professional contract on February 20.
 Tejada added a second preseason tally against the Georgia Southern Eagles and then started for the Rowdies in the opening match of the 2019 USL Championship season.
 Tejada scored 14 goals in 75 appearances during his time with the Rowdies.